pemmenegger/tinder-for-reuse/README.md

 sh run_local_db.sh
 ```

 If your database is not already up to date, you will need to run the migration upgrade script.
+You probably only need to do this once for the very first launch of the application.
 To do this, open a new terminal and execute the following command in the project's root directory:

 ```bash
 cd ./backend